Emergency/Long Term Food Security & Resilience

 USAID and CRS have partnered in many countries around the world to improve nutrition and livelihoods of vulnerable families; increase income options; and reduce risks to health and to individuals facing catastrophes such as drought, flood, locusts, and the diseases associated with malnutrition.
 Working together with a shared vision for healthy futures, peaceful societies and sustainable economies, we have partnered in multi-sectoral integrated programs that build on the existing capacities and challenges of vulnerable communities.

-This programming is grounded in CRS’ Integral Human Development (IHD) Framework, which places people at the center of development, promoting a holistic approach to wellbeing that takes into account the context and the environment, including the ways in which people interact with the institutions and systems that impact their lives.
+This programming is grounded in CRS' Integral Human Development (IHD) Framework, which places people at the center of development, promoting a holistic approach to wellbeing that considers the context and the environment, including the ways in which people interact with the institutions and systems that impact their lives.

 Explore CRS DFSA by Country